A Heartfelt Turkish Wedding Experience

 BPM_3465.jpg

-This tradition here was new to me.
-The groom starts dancing alone while people come up and throw money at him.
-Soon the bride joins and they keep making it rain cash.
+This tradition was completely new to me.
+The groom starts by dancing alone, and one by one, people approach and throw money at him.
+Eventually, the bride joins in, and together they continue the dance while cash rains down around them.

 BPM_3502.jpg